Skip to content

 Source code in src/workbench/utils/model_utils.py

-"""Create a CleanLearning model for detecting label issues in a Model's training data.
+"""Create a CleanlabModels instance for detecting data quality issues in a Model's training data.

 Args:

-model (Model): The Model used to create the cleanlab model
+model (Model): The Model used to create the cleanlab models

 Returns: